pythops/tenere/README.md

 These are the default key bindings regardless of the focused block.

-`ctrl + n`: Start a new chat and save the previous one in history.
+`ctrl + n`: Start a new chat and save the previous one in history and save it to `tenere.archive-i` file in `data directory`.

-`ctrl + s`: Save the current chat or chat history (history pop-up should be visible first) to `tenere.archive` file in the current directory.

 `Tab`: Switch the focus.